 It is an absolutely grueling experience, a limbo where humans can die at any moment, through no fault of their own, and a work that at some fundamental level redraws and critiques the idea of a thriller in the Western world at its bare essentials.
 It is not for nothing that the fates of the characters have almost nothing to do with their success or failure in the obstacles they face; they come arbitrarily, without build-up, and with a sense of hopeless fact.
 The very base idea of a thriller is so often that our heroes need to best insurmountable odds, that their fate is determined by their skill.
 Clouzot is set on achieving perfection to this extent and then undercutting and critiquing all he achieves by positing that nothing these four men do, no matter how hard they try, really means anything in the grand scheme of things, and has little bearing on their lives.
 Thus, one of the most nihilisit commentaries on the state of the world under modern capitalism, and this world of four men in two trucks is without a doubt Clouzot’s version of the world we live in, is born unto this earth.
 At a level then, The Wages of Fear is less thriller than the most startling and committed anti-thriller ever filmed.

 Except it is such, and I emphasize such, a phenomenal thriller at the raw level of structural mechanics, bolstered by a psychotic edge coming from the way the four humans’ personalities and worries are derived from the slightest ways in which they interact with the physical problems set up before them by Clouzot’s monomaniacal directorial hand.
 The film’s second half can technically be divided into four major set-pieces, but they unfold like a breathless rush of ruthless adrenaline.
-The best bit belongs in the history books, involving the four men in their two nitroglycerine filled trucks backing up onto a rickety, rotted platform in order to effectively overcome a treacherous turn along the mountain road.
+The best bit belongs in the history books, involving the four men in their two nitroglycerine filled trucks backing up onto a rickety, rotted platform in order to effectively overcome a diabolical turn along the mountain road.
 Clouzot allows the scene to breathe even as we are afforded no such opportunity.
 He takes his time, giving us every detail, most importantly the facial expressions of the four men and the sweat threatening to take over what once was face.
 It’s downright interminable, a masterclass in editing and framing mechanics.
 It’s not filmmaking we watch and digest; it’s filmmaking that happens in front of us, and we can do nothing about it.

 Clouzot affords us no respite – he establishes only one-note and plays the hell out of it, and his visual and aural craftmasnship (he works a five-act opera out of the truck engines as they sputter, rev up, stall, and exert all manner of foreboding noises) is the centerpiece.
 This is a film of pure style, but the style is so ruthless and unforgiving we can’t hope to see this as a flaw.
 It’s a caustic horror show, a glum work of bitterness and frailty all wrapped in severity and misanthropy that doesn’t begin and end so much as exist in a state of inhumanity.